crownbraid/chalkboard-jeopardy/README.md

 # Chalkboard Jeopardy
 A chalkboard quiz game SPA.
-Each round presents a random question from a past Jeopardy episode, in a multiple-choice format.
-As the Jeopardy API supplies only the correct answer, dummy answers are selected through a series of calls to a dictionary API.
+Each round presents a random question from a past Jeopardy episode.
+The Jeopardy API supplies only the correct answer.
+To facilitate a multiple-choice format, false choices must be generated.
+A series of calls to a dictionary API categorize the correct answer and dummy answers are selected from that category.

 The false answer selection process is slow, so a store of question-and-answer data is prepared by the server.
 This allows clients to instantly receive all data needed for a new game from a single GET request.